THE STORY OF THE LEAGUE OF REVOLUTIONARY BLACK WORKERS

 Picture

 a former autoworker, labor organizer in the auto plants of Detroit in the 1960s and 1970s, and member of the League of Revolutionary Black Workers, was the founding director of Project South: Institute for the Elimination of Poverty & Genocide.
 He is a contributing author and editor of popular education toolkits and books including The United States Social Forum: Perspectives of a Movement, The Roots of Terror, Today's Globalization, and The Critical Classroom.
+Scott is a member of The League of Revolutionaries for a New America - lrna.org/

 walda katz-fishman